Nuneaton: Recreation and culture

-Nuneaton has two non-league football teams: Nuneaton Borough who play in the National League North and Nuneaton Griff who play in the Midland Football League Division One.
+Nuneaton has two non-league football teams: Nuneaton Borough and Nuneaton Griff who both play in the Midland Football League.
 Sunday League football is played in the town, with teams from Nuneaton, Bedworth and North Warwickshire competing in the Nuneaton & District Sunday Football League (NDSFL).

 There are three rugby union clubs: Nuneaton R.F.C. (nicknamed "the Nuns"), who play in National 3 Midlands, Nuneaton Old Edwardians of Midlands 2 West (South) division and Manor Park of the Midlands 3 West (South) league.

 The town is also the location of Nuneaton Bowling club, where flat green bowls is played.

-There are three main leisure centres in the town owned by Nuneaton and Bedworth Borough Council and managed by Everyone Active on the council's behalf (after a competitive tender process):
+There are three main leisure centres and one stadium in the town owned by Nuneaton and Bedworth Borough Council and managed by Everyone Active on the council's behalf (after a competitive tender process):

-Pingles Leisure Centre – The Pingles is the main leisure centre in Nuneaton.
-It was rebuilt in 2004 to replace the original Pingles that was built in 1965.
-The new Pingles includes an indoor and outdoor swimming areas, a dance studio and gym.

-The Pingles Stadium – The Pingles Stadium was built in 1998.
-It has a 4,000 capacity with a 250-seater stand, athletics track, and football pitch.
-The stadium is home to Nuneaton Harriers Athletic Club, Nuneaton Griff Football Club and Nuneaton Triathlon Club.

-Jubilee Sports Centre – The Jubilee Sports Centre is a sports hall.
-The hall is used for various sports including badminton, five-a-side football/indoor football and basketball.
-The Jubilee also has a scoreboard, used for major basketball and indoor football matches.
-The hall can be hired out for uses such as karate lessons.

-Etone Sports Centre – Etone Sports Centre is another sports hall.
-Etone sports hall also has astroturf football pitches which are used also for hockey.
-The centre is in the grounds of the school which bears the same name, Etone School, but 'Everyone Active' maintains the building.

 Nuneaton has a museum and art gallery in the grounds of Riversley Park adjacent to the town centre.
 The museum includes a display on George Eliot.
 Eliot's family home Griff House is now a restaurant and hotel on the A444.

 The Abbey Theatre is Nuneaton's only theatre and hosts a wide variety of performances including visiting opera and ballet companies, touring shows, musicals, pantomime and drama.
 Run solely by volunteers, the Abbey Theatre seats 250 plus space for wheelchair patrons.

+Also located in Nuneaton on Abbey Street is the Ritz Cinema.
+It is Grade-II listed due to its Art Deco style.

-Nuneaton annually enters the Britain in Bloom competition and in 2000, Nuneaton and Bedworth was a national finalist.
+Historically, Nuneaton used to take part in the Britain in Bloom competition and in 2000, Nuneaton and Bedworth was a national finalist.
 It is the location of Nuneaton Carnival, the largest carnival in Warwickshire, which takes place every June.

 Nuneaton was home to the smallest independent newspaper in Britain (the Heartland Evening News) until it was purchased in 2006 by life News & Media.

 Public art in Nuneaton includes a statue of George Eliot on Newdegate Square, and the Gold Belt.